Hi, welcome here. In this post, you’re going to learn how to start using Anki in the most efficient way possible — based on my experience.

 Note: I’m well aware that you can use shared decks effectively for standardized exams, but I really don’t recommend it — UNLESS you’re in Medical School.
 I know of people who’ve created and used high-quality shared decks with great success, and you can find them here.

 Put another way, Anki is only effective if you know how to make it effective.
-It’s just a cognitive tool — it can’t really think for you, you know.

 How to Start Using Anki